Jacked-Up/junglesequencer.com/docs/jungle-nodes/identity-node.md

 ---
 #### Calls

-Sends the identity to any nodes connected to this Identity Node's output.
+Sends the Generic to any nodes connected to this Generic Node's output.
 ```csharp
 protected void Call()
 ```

-Stops the Identity Node without sending out the identity.
+Stops the Generic Node without sending out the Generic.
 ```csharp
 protected void Stop()
 ```

-Both sends the identity to any nodes connected to this Identity Node's output and stops the Identity Node.
+Both sends the Generic to any nodes connected to this Generic Node's output and stops the Generic Node.
 ```csharp
 protected void CallAndStop()
 ```